 Think of the Oaken Bucket as a little slice of nature in the city.
-Located near the Indiana University South Bend campus, “the Bucket” has a multi-level deck with a panoramic view of the St. Joseph River.
+Located near the Indiana University South Bend campus, “the Bucket” has a multi-level deck with a panoramic view of the St. Joseph River (pictured below).
 It was a finalist for best burger in The Bend during 2014’s Burger Wars competition and dares guests to take the King Burger Challenge — finish a 4-pound burger in 45 minutes and the meal is free.

 Head into Kanakakee Grille, located inside the Four Winds Casino in South Bend, and you’ll find a laid back atmosphere that serves up “comfort food with a twist.”
 Its patio, which seats about 50 people, is at the back end of the restaurant but faces out toward the casino’s main entrance.
 Get settled in outside before order pizza from the wood-fired stove or one of the many craft beers available.

 It’s hard to go wrong by visiting an Irish pub, especially one practically in the shadow of the Golden Dome.
 O’Rourke’s is situated across from Notre Dame with a patio that looks across Angela Boulevard and onto campus.
 Stop by on game day and (if you’re lucky enough to grab a seat) you’ll be right in the mix as fans head toward the stadium.